 Grinda crashed through the forest so loudly it was a wonder the whole of Toth didn’t hear.
 Every crack of a branch, every crunch of ground litter was like an explosion in her ears.
 And no matter how hard she tried, she seemed to step on, trip over and bash through every Godforsaken noise-making treachery in sight.
 It was hard.
 Teary and shaken and weary as she was.
 The trees all seemed to blur together into a tapestry of shadows and gloom, making no sense.
 Why did it have to be so dark?
 Why did everything have to work against her?

 She shoved through the bushes.
 They scratched and stung but she hardly felt it.
 Behind was a small smooth depression hidden beneath a rotting log.
+A perfect place to hide.
 It was a squeeze but she managed to slither into it and huddle into a ball.
 Already her eyelids were growing heavy.
 She yawned, coughed, tightened her hold around her knees, the dagger still clutched tightly in her fist.

 Mock almost laughed.
 For such a small person, she caused a lot of damage.
 The poor forest was trashed.
 It was like tracking a drunken boar.
 Hardly a challenge.